ViveSoftware/ViveStereoRenderingToolkit/readme.md

 For tutorial and API reference, please see the attached Developer's Guide.

 ## Change log

+v1.1.1
+ - Add option to enable oblique near plane clipping for better performance (default on)
+ - Add option to enable scissor test for better performance (default on)
+ - Fix: "IsMirror" option in Unity editor would fail to set anchor position under certain conditions

 v1.1.0
  - [Backward Compatibility Break Change] drop support for Unity 5.3/5.4